dr-guangtou/taotie/doc/resource/programing/python_write_your_project.rst

 -  `Structuring Your
    Project <https://docs.python-guide.org/writing/structure/>`__

-   -  从组织文件到代码结构，比较好的入门阅读
+   -  From organizing files to the structure of the code, very good for beginners.

 -  `How To Package Your Python
    Code <https://python-packaging.readthedocs.io/en/latest/index.html>`__

-   -  可读性也很强: aims to put forth an opinionated and specific pattern to make trouble-free packages for community use
+   -  Aims to put forth an opinionated and specific pattern to make trouble-free packages for community use

 -  `Cookiecutter - A logical, reasonably standardized, but flexible project structure for doing and sharing data science work <https://drivendata.github.io/cookiecutter-data-science/>`__

-   -  一个很好的组织基于数据的项目的例子，其中关于“Keep secrets and
-      configuration out of version control”的部分很有用。

 Code Format
 ~~~~~~~~~~~